Eagle Technology Receives Milwaukee 7 Export Development Grant

-)-- Eagle Technology, developer of a leading CMMS system designed to assist clients with maintenance management needs, is pleased to announce that they are a recipient of an international export development grant from the Milwaukee 7 region.
+Eagle Technology, developer of a leading CMMS solution designed to assist clients with maintenance management needs, announces they are a recipient of an international export development grant from the Milwaukee 7 region.
 The Export Development Grant program combines funding with mentorship and guidance to help small businesses take advantage of opportunities for overseas expansion.

 While many small businesses are aware that international expansion offers them big opportunities for their companies, understanding how to move through expansion, and finding the initial capital to do so, can be complex.
 International regulations and upfront costs can be intimidating.
 The Export Development Grant program combines necessary funding with mentorship and guidance that can help a small business nimbly take advantage of the opportunities involved with overseas expansion.